Mbappe scores first two La Liga goals in Real Madrid win

 Source: BBC

-Kylian Mbappe scored his first two La Liga goals for Real Madrid in their 2-0 win over Real Betis.
+Kylian Mbappe netted his inaugural two goals in La Liga as Real Madrid triumphed over Real Betis.

-He opened the scoring with a finish from Federico Valverde’s backheel and added a second from the penalty spot after being fouled by Rui Silva.
+The French forward capitalized on a backheel pass from Federico Valverde, deftly placing the opening goal beyond Rui Silva.

-Mbappe had struggled in his previous three La Liga appearances but found his form here, having taken the most shots (26) in Europe's top leagues.
+Subsequently, he converted a penalty, sending Silva the wrong way after the goalkeeper fouled Vinicius Jr.